 - Public key: These are codes that can be seen by anyone, and information can be sent via the use of public keys.
-Think of it like an email address – if your sending cryptocurrency to your friend, you will ask them for their public key.
+Think of it as an email address – if your sending cryptocurrency to your friend, you will ask them for their public key.

 - Private key: These shouldn’t be seen by anyone but you.
 They work in a similar way to your email password.
 However, this password can be used alone to access your cryptocurrencies – you do not need your public key to log in.
 Cryptocurrencies are assigned to private keys, not individual wallets.
 Never disclose your private key and keep it safe at all times!